snowdrop/release-manager/README.md

 * linking the stakeholder requests to the master release ticket that just got created
 * linking any CVE associated with the release
 * initializing the CPaaS repository for the version
+  * new branch for the release
+  * update the configuration files
+  * remove the advisory file

-This process consumes a `release.yml` file associated with the code base that has been updated from upstream Spring Boot, which contains all the metadata for this tool to perform the needed operations.
+This process consumes a `release.yml` file associated with the code base that has been updated from an upstream released Spring Boot, which contains all the metadata for this tool to perform the needed operations.
 This is done by running the following command:

 ```bash